Azad Adhikar Sena

+Azad Adhikar Sena

+Azad Adhikar Sena (आजाद अधिकार सेना in Hindi), also known by its short name AAS (आस in Hindi), is an unregistered political party in India, which is presently undergoing the process of registration before the Election Commission of India.
+It was initiated by Amitabh Thakur, his wife Dr Nutan Thakur and others in August 2021.
+The process stopped after Amitabh's arrest.
+Its formation was resumedafter his release from Jail in March 2022.

+In June 2022, the formation of Adhikar Sena was again announced.
+He said the primary aim of Adhikar Sena is to instill the feeling and concept that all the powers (Adhikar) and authorities lie in the citizen of India, as bestowed through the Constitution of India and various laws of the Land.
+Currently, the Party is in process of getting registered in Election Commission of India.

+The Basic philosophy of Azad Adhikar Sena is Belief in Democratic Values and Constitution of India and Belief in Power of the Individual (Aam Nagrik ka Adhikar).

+After its formation, Azad Adhikar Sena has been expanding and working in various areas of India, with particular focus on Uttar Pradesh.
+It has been making its presence felt through various interventions.

 Azad Adhikar Sena, (AAS), is a registered political party in India, registered with the Election Commission of India.

-Initial attempts
+As per the Party website, the primary aim of Azad Adhikar Sena is "to instill in each citizen of India the feeling and concept that all the powers (Adhikar) and authorities lie in them".
+It believes that the rights of the citizen vis-à-vis the Executive lie superior.

+History

-Azad Adhikar Sena was initially started by ex IPS officer Amitabh Thakur, activist Dr Nutan Thakur, along with others in August 2021.
+Azad Adhikar Sena was started by ex IPS officer Amitabh Thakur, activist Dr Nutan Thakur, along with others in August 2021.

-Immediately after this announcement, Thakur was arrested in a criminal case, which he alleged to be politically motivated.
+Immediately thereafter, Thakur was arrested in a criminal case, which he alleged to be politically motivated.

 Resumption

 Later, Thakur resumed the work of initiating the formation of Adhikar Sena after his release from jail in March 2022.

 In June 2022, the formation of Adhikar Sena was again announced.
 He said the primary aim of Adhikar Sena is to instill the feeling and concept that all the powers and authorities lie in the citizen of India, as bestowed through the Constitution of India and various laws of the Land.
 The Party submitted its proposal for getting registered with the Election Commission of India on 21 December 2022.